🎉 Discount: For first 5 people to book a Board & Train or Private Training Package

 Introduction

 CPR Canine Training is more than just a dog training service.
 It's a relationship-based, values-driven philosophy that emphasizes clarity, communication, and compassion.
-Founded on the core principles of being Calm in presence, Patient in progress, and Respectful in practice, CPR Canine was built to support both dogs and their handlers on a path toward mutual understanding and lasting behavioral transformation.
+Founded on the core principles of being Calm in presence, Present in connection, and Respectful in practice, CPR Canine was built to support both dogs and their handlers on a path toward mutual understanding and lasting behavioral transformation.

 Philosophy